 • Until the problems highlighted here are properly resolved, such LED light sources remain unsafe, inappropriate and unfit-for-purpose.

 • Solutions do exist that can improve the situation.
-Energy efficient, shielded, glare-free LEDs have been developed with diffusing optics, in a lower colour temperature (2700 K) with effective colour rendering index (CRI) and an appropriate SPD that will reduce light pollution, and lower the impact that road lights have on ecosystems, living organisms and biodiversity.
-Currently, these luminaires have been rejected by the NZTA.
-Energy-efficient, glare-free, amber LEDs 1800-2200 K with less than 1 percent of blue wavelengths of light and diffusing optics are also available, however, the NZTA needs to acknowledge the benefits of such lighting fixtures and update their M30 to include them as well.
+Energy efficient, shielded, glare-free LEDs have been developed with diffusing optics, in a lower colour temperature (2700 K) with effective colour rendering index (CRI) and an appropriate SPD that will reduce light pollution, lower the impact road lights have on ecosystems, living organisms and biodiversity..
+These luminaires are available in New Zealand, therefore, we recommend they should be the only LEDs approved, subsidised and installed in New Zealand on the main arterial routes.
+Energy-efficient, glare-free, amber LEDs 1800-2200 K with less than 1 percent of blue wavelengths of light and diffusing optics are also available but the NZTA needs to acknowledge the benefits of such lighting fixtures and update their M30 to include them as well.

 • Non uniform light distribution can be resolved via lightpipe/waveguide technology and diffusing microlenses[44] as well as the proper choice and placement of luminaires.